 Queen Wilhelmina State Park is located just off of AR-88 in Polk County, Arkansas in the Ouachita National Forest, so you shouldn't have any problems finding it.
 The highway is also known as the Talimena Scenic Drive, so the drive to the park is almost as enjoyable as the park itself.
 The hardest part about finding the park is not getting lost in the scenery and missing the entrance.

 The roads inside the park are pretty easy to navigate, even with a large RV.
-The park is fairly small, so the roads take you practically everywhere in the park, from the lodge and restaurant to the campground, volleyball court, and Wonder House.
-You may want to drive slow if you're in a big rig on a few of the park roads that can be a bit winding as you ascend the mountain.
-Parking may be easier if you bring an extra car, but it isn't totally necessary, especially since there is a miniature railroad and train that will take you along the length of the park.
+The park is fairly small, so the roads take you practically everywhere in the park, from the lodge and restaurant to the campground and Wonder House.
+You may want to drive slowly if you're in a big rig on as a few of the park roads that can be a bit winding as you ascend the mountain.
+Parking may be easier if you bring an extra car, but it isn't totally necessary, especially since there are a miniature railroad and train that will take you along the length of the park.

 Take in the fresh mountain air and serenity that camping in the mountains affords at the Queen Wilhelmina State Park Campground.
-The campground offers 40 RV-friendly campsites, with eight Class A campsites featuring water and 50 amp electric hookups, 27 Class B sites with water and 30 amp electric hookups, and five Class C sites with only water hookups.
-The sizes of each site vary, from 27 feet up to 63 long, but booking online makes it easy to make sure you get a site that can fit your equipment.
+The campground offers 40 RV-friendly campsites, with eight Class A campsites featuring water and 50-amp electric hookups, 27 Class B sites with water and 30-amp electric hookups, and five Class C sites with only water hookups.
+The sizes of each site vary, from 27 feet up to 63 feet long, but booking online makes it easy to make sure you get a site that can fit your equipment.

 No matter which type of campsite you get, you're only a short walk from the modern bathhouse.
 Although there are no sewage hookups available, a dump station is located by the campground entrance to empty your black tank when needed.
-There is also a lodge available if you're after a more luxurious camping experience, but not many things can beat roughing it 2,681 feet up on Arkansas's second highest mountain.
+There is also a lodge available if you're after a more luxurious camping experience, but not many things can beat roughing it 2,681 feet up on Arkansas's second-highest mountain.

 All of the sites that aren't reserved are assigned on a first-come, first-served basis, but none are set aside for local sale only.
-Even once you arrive you must book a site before being able to set up camp as all sites are assigned.
+Even once you arrive, you must book a site before being able to set up camp as all sites are assigned.
 All of the standard camping rules are the same, whether you reserve a site or get one on the fly so make sure you know the rules before picking a spot.

 Queen Wilhelmina has plenty of hiking opportunities for RV guests, with three distinct trails meandering through the park.
 Despite being in the mountains, the trails have fairly easy terrain and provide the perfect setting for birding, nature photography, and catching some sweet views.
 If you only have time for one trail, it should definitely be Lover's Leap Trail, which features the scenic Lover's Leap overlook.
 And if that isn't enough, hop on over to the Ouachita National Forest, where more hiking is available.

 Wildlife packs the park, making it the perfect place for any nature lover looking to see some wildlife.
 Whether you're specifically into birding or wildlife viewing in general, Queen Wilhelmina is rich with it.
-While exploring the trails you'll likely run into animals such as raccoons, rabbits, groundhogs, squirrels, deer, and maybe even a black bear, or armadillo.
-Common birds in the park include quail, turkey, eagles, and hawks depending on what time of year you visit in your RV.
+While exploring the trails, you'll likely run into animals such as raccoons, rabbits, whitetail deer, and maybe even a black bear or armadillo.
+Common birds in the park include quail, turkey, eagles, and hawks, depending on what time of year you visit in your travel trailer.